Tax Audit FAQs

 If you choose to pay the audit under protest, the interest will stop accruing on the date of your payment.
 If the Administrative Hearing Commission or a court of law rules in your favor, you will receive a refund of the amount paid plus any interest earned.
 Paying the liability under protest has the advantage of stopping the accrual of interest if a decision favorable to the state is determined.

 Interest on taxes due is computed from the date the tax is due until the postmark date of the tax payment.
 Interest shall be allowed and paid on any refund or overpayment at the rate determined by Section 32.068 RSMo. only if the refund is not issued within one hundred twenty days from the date the taxpayer files for a credit or refund and provides accurate and complete documentation to support such claim pursuant to Section 32.069 RSMo.
-The interest rates, which apply to both taxes due and refunds of sales and use tax and corporate and franchise tax can be found on the Statutory Interest Rate page.
+The interest rates, which apply to both taxes due and refunds of sales and use tax and corporate tax can be found on the Statutory Interest Rate page.

 You may apply for a refund on sales and use taxes for up to three years after the date of the overpayment.
 The date of the overpayment is the due date of the original return or the date paid whichever is later.
 The postmark date determines the date of payment.
 After a corporate income tax audit is completed, a claim for credit or refund of an overpayment shall be filed by the taxpayer within three years from the time the return was filed or two years from the time the tax was paid, whichever of such period expires later; or if no return was filed by the taxpayer, within two years from the time the tax was paid.
 See Section 143.801 RSMo.